Original text by Tone Kolnes, former President of FEIF, with updates 2019

 In the beginning the FEIF board was handling all matters by themselves and by the time they invited skilled friends to help.
 It took nearly 20 years before the first official committee was established with the sport committee in 1987.
 The sport leader appointed this committee and it took still many years before the committee members were elected.
 Today all departments, except public relations, have one or more committees, formally elected at the respective annual meetings.

 The member countries were 6 in the founding year: Austria, Denmark, Germany, Iceland, the Netherlands and Switzerland.
 In 1971 France and Norway joined followed by Belgium and Sweden in 1975.
-Then from the beginning of the eighties untill today the organisation has grown with: Finland, Canada, Great Britain, USA, Faeroe Islands, Luxembourg, Italy, Slovenia and Ireland (Ireland has later left FEIF due too few members).
-Today FEIF has 18 member countries.
+Then from the beginning of the eighties until today the organisation has grown with: Finland, Canada, Great Britain, USA, Faeroe Islands, Luxembourg, Italy, Slovenia, Liechtenstein, Hungary, Australia, New Zealand (as associated member) and Ireland (Ireland has later left FEIF due too few members).
+Today FEIF has 22 member countries.

 From the very beginning FEIF has been ruled by a Delegates' Assembly which meets once a year.
 All important decisions have been made at this yearly meeting.
 In the beginning every country had two delegates each with one vote.
 Then for a long period the “big” countries had two votes and the smaller countires had one.
 The voting was strictly personal.
 The yearly fee was calculated per member in the country with a minimum and maximum limit.

 Some bigger revisions have been made to the statutes and today there is a floating system where the current number of members regulates both fee and votes.
 Today one delegate alone can represent their country and use all the votes on the country’s behalf.